 The best defense against acts of theft is to not bring valuable items to school.
 Protect your belongings and do not leave money or other valuables in an unattended bag, locker or changing room.
 Students involved in theft will face serious consequences, including parental and RCMP involvement.

 For safety reasons, RVS-Palmer School and surrounding grounds are reserved for students and staff on school days and during school functions.
 Unauthorized visitors are not welcome.
 Visitors must report to the office.

 We believe that every student has the responsibility to participate actively in his or her own learning.
 When faced with problems to solve or assignments to complete, it is the thinking and the effort a student puts into researching, reading, writing and re-writing that allows one to truly learn.

 Part of writing responsibly is neither purposely nor accidentally misleading people into thinking someone else’s writing is your own.
-If you do, you may be guilty of plagiarism – the act of presenting someone else’s ideas as your own.
+If you do, you may be guilty of plagiarism – the act of presenting someone else’s ideas (including Artificial Intelligence) as your own.

 Similarly, submitting the work of another student, tutor, parent, friend, etc. as your own work (even though it has been properly footnoted and referenced) is plagiarism and not acceptable at school.
 This applies equally to written work and projects (ie. Web design, tech projects, artwork, and photos).
 No one should write, re-write or significantly edit large sections of work for a student.

 It is the student’s responsibility to avoid deliberate or accidental plagiarism and to verify and account for all of his/her own writing.

 If at anytime a student is unsure how to properly reference or present written work, check with your teacher for proper reference protocol.

 Cheating is a broad term that encompasses any and all attempts by a student to dishonestly or unfairly give, use or obtain any information or material for a school test or assignment.
 Any and all of these examples are considered to be cheating: